Clickable arrow icon In this article

 As per RBI guidelines, the interest accrued on government bonds shall be disbursed every six months to bondholders.
 Therefore, it provides an opportunity for the bondholders to earn regular income by investing their idle funds.

-The yield or interest earned on government bonds is relatively lower in comparison to other investment options like equity, real estate, corporate bonds, etc.
+The yield or interest earned on government bonds is relatively lower in comparison to other investment options like equity , corporate bonds, FDs, gold etc.

-Government bonds are long term investment bonds where the maturity is ranging from 5 years – 40 years.
+Government bonds are long-term investment bonds where the maturity ranges from 5 years – 40 years.
 Hence, the bond might lose its value over this period.
 If inflation rises, the interest rate is less attractive.
-Also, higher the bond period, the market risk also increases along with interest rate risk.
-Furthermore, the investor remains with an investment which is paying below the market value.
+Also, the higher the bond period, the market risk also increases along with interest rate risk.
+Furthermore, the investor remains with an investment that is paying below the market value.

 Who should invest in Government Bonds?

 Government bonds are one of the safest investments in India.
-It is suitable for investors who have low-risk tolerance as they prefer security in their investment.
-Usually, investing in market-linked instruments, there is the uncertainty of capital appreciation.
-Hence, they also act as a long term investment option for investors who do not have experience in investing in the stock market.
+It is suitable for investors who have low risk tolerance as they prefer security in their investment.
+They also act as a long-term investment option for investors who do not have experience in investing in the stock market.
 Further, investors can purchase government bonds to dilute the overall market risk in the investment portfolio.

 What are the different types of risks while investing in government bonds?